Calvin Anderson: Pittsburgh Steelers

 On September 24, 2024, Anderson signed with the Pittsburgh Steelers.
 He finished his first season in Pittsburgh playing in 10 games with no starts.
-He and the Steelers ended the season with a 28-14 loss to the Baltimore Ravens in the AFC Wild card round on January 11, 2025.
+He and the Steelers ended the season with a 28-14 loss to the Baltimore Ravens in the AFC Wild Card round on January 11, 2025.

 On April 7, 2025, Anderson signed a two-year contract extension with the Steelers.
+He made nine appearances for Pittsburgh during the year, playing primarily as a reserve tackle.
+On December 10, Anderson was placed on injured reserve due to a knee injury.
+He was released on March 2, 2026.

 Personal life

 Anderson was born in Philadelphia and raised in Austin Texas.
 Anderson's father played college football at Army and was a military flight surgeon who also obtained a Master of Business Administration, became an ordained minister, and served as a physician before retiring as a full-bird colonel in 2019.
 Anderson himself has gained notoriety for having the ability to solve a Rubik's Cube in different ways, such as behind his back or blindfolded.
 In his rookie season in the NFL Anderson was named a brand ambassador for Rubik's Cube by the company, representing the company at international events in the offseason.
 Calvin became the first professional athlete in history to be a brand ambassador for Rubik’s Cube.
 A mathematical economic analysis major while at Rice University, Anderson once made a PowerPoint presentation for his parents to get them to invest in Nintendo prior to the revolutionary creation of the first 3D gaming app Pokémon Go.
 During the 2022 offseason Anderson enrolled in and completed a graduate course at Harvard Business School.

 Anderson is in a long term relationship with Dutch/Nigerian model, lawyer and real estate investor Sherée Olaiya Lanihun from Amsterdam.
 Sherée obtained a Bachelor of Laws from The University of Amsterdam, a Master of Laws from Erasmus University, and a Master of Business from Cambridge University in the UK.